At the Project:

 of this behavior by clicking here.

-- Regardless of whether this copulation is forced or not, we are certain it must
+- Regardless of whether this copulation is forced or not, we presume it must

 succeed often enough for the behavior to be retained in this species.